Account

 7. Report deductions accurately.

-• Home office deduction.
-You can take a home office deduction for the business use of your home.
-However, if that amount seems to be too high for your type of business or for the size of your home, that could be a problem.
+• Home office deduction: You can deduct expenses for the business use of your home, but the amount must be consistent with your type of business and the size of your workspace.

 There's no better time to check and re-check your tax return, especially in light of the IRS's increased scrutiny over small business filings.
-Now is also a good time to gather your records documenting how PPP or EIDL loans were used in case of an audit from the SBA.
-If you have any legal questions about your particular tax situation, reach out to a Rocket Lawyer network attorney for fast and affordable legal advice.
+If you have any legal questions about your particular tax situation, reach out to a Legal Pro for fast and affordable legal advice.

 Characters remaining: 600